RadW2020/Huawei-HCNA-Cloud-Repo/Readme.md

   * You are advices to configure the eth0 port on host as the mangement network port.
 If a host has more than four network ports, configure both eth0 and eth1 as management network ports, and bind them as a pair of active/standby ports after FusionCompute is installed.

 **Configuring Storage Devices**
-* The general storage device configuration pprocess is as follows:
+* The general storage device configuration process is as follows:
   * Connect storage management ports to the switch management plane and configure IP addresses of related management network segments.
 Connect storage service ports to the switch storage plane and configure IP addresses of planned storage segments.
   * Create RAIDs and set their names, levels, number of disks, and hot spare disks.
   * Create hosts and host groups.